A picture is worth a thousand words. Reviving an old Computer Vision University project called Word Portrait (Artwork).

 The idea of this project was given by Jeff Clark’s Word Portrait on his website neoformix.com, which shows an image of Albert Einstein only consisting of the text “Genius”.
-Fiete Botschen and I decided to take this image as inspiration for an university Computer Vision course project in 2015.
+Fiete Botschen and I decided to take this image as inspiration for an University Computer Vision course project back in 2015.
 We successfully implemented an algorithm which generates similar “Word Portraits” like the one from Jeff Clark.

 Till 2015 this project was put on hold.
 In January, 2018 I started to refactor and optimize the code by using a summed-area table, which boosted the run-time overwhelming well.
 Furthermore I implemented some sub-modules based on this algorithm, which allows for creating images consisting of Triangles, Circles and Rectangles.

 The source code is open source and available on Github: https://github.com/ckreisl/artwork/

 How it works

 Basically what this algorithm does is the following:

 - Compute the Bounding Box (BBox) of the font you are using

 - Take this computed BBox and move it over your image, starting in the top left corner of the image.

 - (Check if there is a free spot for printing available on the image.
 Why we have to do this will be specified in step 7.
 Check the so called “used image” within the current BBox.
 All pixels within this BBox must be white.
 If the BBox contains a black pixel we now that there is already a text printed and we can move the BBox one pixel further)

 - Compute the mean of this BBox based on the pixels